-Blue ocean strategy template is a self-explanatory marketing diagram that is focusing how marketing professionals should looking to contest with competitors.
+Blue ocean strategy template is a self-explanatory marketing diagram that is focusing how marketing professionals should look to contest with competitors.
 More than a theory, the blue ocean strategy is looking for a new harvest by avoiding tight competition.
 The theory of “blue ocean strategy” was developed by W.Chan Kim and Renee Mauborgne in 2005.
 The core idea of this theory relies on the new market creation instead of the irrelevant existing market.
 It is about making and apprehending unchallenged market space, thereby making the competition irrelevant.
-It lights upon, market boundaries and industry structure are not a given and can be remodeled by the actions and principles of industry players.
+It lights upon, market boundaries and industry structure are not a given and can be remodelled by the actions and principles of industry players.

 In the blue ocean strategy PowerPoint template, you can see two topics related to the core idea. i.e., blue ocean and red ocean.
 The red ocean is your known market space, their competition is tight, and so many fishermen are trying to catch fish.
 Here, all the competition rules are known, and the boundaries are accepted.
 As the market space gets crowded, obviously, profit and company growth would be reduced.